Offcloud/offcloud-api/README.md

 }
 ```

 To send the further requests you must pass the cookie “connect.sid” returned by auth request.
+In that case, you will no longer need to add "?apikey=" GET variable to your queries.

 ## Submitting an input to Offcloud.com through the API